AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 >
 > If you are configuring the connector for the first time and/or you are new to this process, then we **strongly** urge you to select the "stage" or "dev" instance.
 You'll want to make sure to verify that your configuration works well before attempting the setup in production.

 If you have the correct org and instance, then click on the "hamburger" menu to expose a drop down menu.
-Then click **Settings...** in the drop down menu to visit the page where you enter your credentials for Microsoft Dynamics 365 and Campaign (see below).
+Then click **[!UICONTROL Settings...]** in the drop down menu to visit the page where you enter your credentials for Microsoft Dynamics 365 and Campaign (see below).

 ![](assets/d365-to-acs-ui-page-workflows-menu-pointers.png)